sjorsdonkers/toml-jai/README.md

 - To prevent or redirect the TOML module from writing to the error log the user can set a catching or wrapping logger in the context, see examples.

 ## Memory management & lifetime
-Set a context.allocator: `Toml.deserialize(toml_string, My_Struct,, scoped_pool());`
+Set a context.allocator: `Toml.deserialize(toml_string, My_Struct,, temp);`
-The lifetime of all returned objects ends when the memory of the allocator is released.
-In the example case the `scoped_pool` procedure creates a pool allocator that is dropped at the end of the current scope.
-As such, any allocated objects like strings/arrays/anys/pointers in the returned data may not be used after the scope exit.
+Dynamically sized data like arrays and strings are returned on the provided context allocator.
+As such, the safe lifetime of all returned objects ends when the memory of the allocator is released.
 - Allocation for returned data are in the context allocator.
 Instead of free_x() or deinit_x() procedures the user is expected to push an allocator such that all data can be dropped together.
 - None of the returned data references allocated data of the input arguments.
 - Temporary storage is only used for error messages as some of the intermediate data may be large.
 If there is a user-friendly way for the caller to replace the temporary allocator let me know, in which case we can just use temp.